eworm-de/mkinitcpio-ykfde/README-dracut.md

 Full disk encryption with Yubikey (Yubico key) for dracut
 =========================================================

-This allows to automatically unlock a LUKS encrypted hard disk from `systemd`- enabled initramfs.
+This enables you to automatically unlock a LUKS encrypted filesystem from a `systemd`-enabled initramfs.

 Requirements
 ------------

-To compile and use yubikey full disk encryption you need:
+To compile and use Yubikey full disk encryption you need:

 * libyubikey-devel
 * ykpers-devel